 - E. Step Increases.
 Employees below Step 5 in his/ her classification shall be eligible for step increase based on individual performance evaluation.
-Individual performance evaluations shall be conducted at six (6) month intervals for all employees, based on anniversary date. - i.
-Employees that have reached step 5 in their classification shall receive an annual employee review by their immediate supervisor.
+Individual performance evaluations shall be conducted at six (6) month intervals for all employees, based on anniversary date. - Employees that have reached step 5 in their classification shall receive an annual employee review by their immediate supervisor.
 Pay increase in excess of Step 5, other than as pursuant to the cost of living increase, shall be at the discretion of the Board of Directors, based on merit. - ii.
 Each employee at Step 5 shall be evaluated at one (1) year intervals, on or about their employment anniversary date, and said evaluation shall be reviewed by the Board of Directors when merit increases are recommended by the immediate supervisors, and approved by the General Manager.
-The Board may adopt salary increases in excess of Step 5, based on individual merit and job performance. - iii.
-The salary schedules are made a part of this agreement on the appropriate dates, and attached hereto as Exhibit "A" on January 1, 2006, 2007, 2008.
+The Board may adopt salary increases in excess of Step 5, based on individual merit and job performance.